 The hospital expenditure is out of control, and is squeezing out the resources for pharmaceutical products and for primary care.
 In spite of improved overall funding for health and no increase in utilisation rates, hospitals consume an even larger share of health resources.
 Romania, despite its low wages, is in the paradoxical situation of allocating to hospitals a larger share of public health resources than OECD countries.

 This situation presents obvious social and political risks.
 In addition, it undermines the role of primary care as the champion of reform.

-The initiatives of the government concerning the hospital sector fail to address the cost-containment problem.
+The initiatives of the new administration concerning the hospital sector fail to address the cost-containment problem.
 While the shift to case mix funding and privatisation are commendable it their own right, their effects will not be seen for years to come.
-Partial privatisation (as opposed to full privatisation) might even worsen the situation.
+Moreover, partial privatisation of hospital clinics might even worsen the financial problem in the public sector, resources from the latter being de-toured by managers to private patients.